ypriverol/github-paper/document/manuscript.md

 issue does not require lengthy forms to be completed, or even including every piece of information that might be valuable to reproduce a bug.
-It only requires a title and provides space for optional text (comments).
+It only requires a title and provides space for optional comments.
 If the developer needs more information, he or she can simply request it in a comment.
 Alternatively, it is possible for repository administrators to create issue and pull request (see Rule 3) templates